jonbra/BIOS-IN5410/exercises/Exercise_4.md

 Basic plotting
 - Make a scatterplot showing the relationship between gene length and count in the data located in "data_file_1.csv".
+- Make a histogram showing the distribution of gene counts.
+- Try to add different values for the "breaks = " argument to the hist() function to increase or decrease the number of bins.
+How does this change the histogram?